The NHS and care workers who have died during the coronavirus pandemic

 The 63-year-old was employed as an agency nurse, covering shifts on a number of wards over the last two years.

 “NHS hero” Dr Siddiqui died on April 30 while being treated for Covid-19, having worked at Wythenshawe Hospital in Manchester as a clinical fellow in its burns and plastics department.

 Gill Oakes was a senior clinical support nurse at Bolton Hospice – she died on April 30 after contracting coronavirus.

 Leigh Vallance, the chief executive at Bolton Hospice, said: “She was a brilliant nurse who often helped new members of the team settle into their role at the hospice.
 We will always remember her kindness and her lovely smile.”

 – Philomina Cherian, nurse

-Philomina Cherian was a staff nurse on the Acute Assessment Unit at the John Radcliffe Hospital in Oxford.
-She passed away on April 30 due to Covid-19, aged 63.
+Philomina Cherian was a staff nurse and “incredibly caring friend and colleague” on the Acute Assessment Unit at the John Radcliffe Hospital in Oxford.
+She died on April 30 due to Covid-19, aged 63.

 – Mark Stanley, paramedic

 Yorkshire Ambulance Service said two of its staff had died within three days after contracting coronavirus.

 The first, 57-year-old Mark Stanley from North Yorkshire, died in hospital on April 30.
 Mr Stanley’s friends said he was “such a great bloke” and extremely fit with no underlying health conditions.